 Um, why not?

-I think the first person to put brownies and babka together on the Internet was Sam from Buttermilk by Sam.
+I think one of the first people to put brownies and babka together on the Internet was Sam from Buttermilk by Sam.
 I imagine that combination coming about sort of like the old Reese’s Peanut Butter Cup commercials with the exchange of: “You put your chocolate in my peanut butter.
 You put your peanut butter in my chocolate.”
 However, I suspect Sam’s combination was no accident and was the result of a carefully planned babka recipe, especially seeing all the interesting flavor combinations in her recipes.
-(If you’re not already doing so, I recommend following Sam on Instagram @buttermilkbysam.)

 This concept intrigued me.
 For me, traditional chocolate babka is just too rich and too much chocolate.
 Using brownie batter tones that down a bit.
 It also transforms the babka from a traditional breakfast/brunch treat to an afternoon or evening snack/dessert.
 Want to really dazzle?
 Make a Brownie Babka ice cream sandwich!